 The Spirit raises our hearts to heaven, guides the steps of the weak, and brings to perfection those who are making progress.
 He enlightens those who have been cleansed from every stain of sin and makes them spiritual by communion with himself.

-As clear, transparent substances become very bright when sunlight falls on them and shine with a new radiance, so also souls in whom the Spirit, become spiritual themselves and a source of grace for others.
+As clear, transparent substances become very bright when sunlight falls on them and shine with a new radiance, so also souls in whom the Spirit dwells, and who are enlightened by the Spirit, become spiritual themselves and a source of grace for others.

 From the Spirit comes foreknowledge of the future, understanding of the mysteries of faith, insight into the hidden meaning of Scripture, and other special gifts.
 Through the Spirit we become citizens of heaven, we enter into eternal happiness, and abide in God.
 Through the Spirit we acquire a likeness to God; indeed, we attain what is beyond our most sublime aspirations – we become God.

 This excerpt from St. Basil the Great’s On the Holy Spirit (Cap.
 9, 22-23: PG 32, 107-110), written about 360AD, focuses on the titles and works of the Holy Spirit.
 It appears in the Roman Liturgy’s Office of Readings during the days between the Feast of the Ascension and Feast of Pentecost, on Tuesday of the seventh (7th) week of Easter.
 The accompanying biblical reading is from 1John 4:11-21.